ly1998117/DRAMMS/README.md

 df = np.stack(df, axis=-1)
 nib.save(nib.Nifti1Image(df, np.eye(4)), 'DF.nii.gz')
 ```
+## Other
-## If it helps you, please consider giving this repository a star.
+If it helps you, please consider giving this repository a star.